-Watch the Spotlight to learn more about how the Law Office of Sativa Boatman-Sloan can help you with Business Contracts.
+Watch the Spotlight video above to learn more about how the Law Office of Sativa Boatman-Sloan can help you with Business Contracts.

 Having written contracts is the best way to create legal protection for all sides in an agreement.
 It sets the terms of the agreement out in full for the parties while also holding them liable if they do not fulfill their obligations.
 Depending on the nature of the business, the necessary written contracts can consist of a consulting agreement, construction contract, promissory note, employment agreement, or other documents solidifying the relationship between the parties or the product/service being provided.

 It is essential to put agreements in writing to avoid misunderstandings.
 Different sides to an agreement may have their own perception of previous conversations, and making a final agreement in writing prevents confusion.
 It is essential to make the terms clear for everyone, and a formalized written agreement is the best way to make certain that happens.